fr3ts0n/AndrOBD/README.md

 [![GitHub license](https://img.shields.io/github/license/fr3ts0n/AndrOBD)](https://github.com/fr3ts0n/AndrOBD/blob/master/LICENSE)

 AndrOBD allows your Android device to connect to your car's on-board diagnostics system via any ELM327 OBD adapter, display various information & perform operations.
 It is open source and completely free.
+The application also has a built in Demo mode that simulates live data, so you don't require an adapter to test it.

 ## :books: Documentation